Ms. Jessica Fraser

-(507) 582-3568 ext.
+507-582-3568 ext.
 4362

-I earned an Associate of Arts degree from Kirkwood College in 1999, and I graduated from the University of Iowa, Iowa City, in 2002 with a bachelor’s degree in English and Education.
+College I earned an Associate of Arts degree from Kirkwood College in 1999, and I graduated from the University of Iowa, Iowa City, in 2002 with a bachelor’s degree in English and Education.

-This is me at age ten.
-When I was growing up I was a lonely kid.
-Books were my escape; I lived in the worlds authors created with their words.
+How I Got Here This photo shows me at age ten.
+Growing up I was a lonely kid, and books were my escape.
+I lived in the worlds authors created with their words.
 I lived in a Little House on the Prairie with Laura Ingalls, and in The Chronicles of Narnia I met talking animals and used magic to win battles against evil.
-I explored The Secret Garden and shivered in an attic with The Little Princess, and I traveled across England to rescue The Hundred and One Dalmations.
+I explored The Secret Garden and shivered in an attic with The Little Princess, and I traveled across England to rescue The Hundred and One Dalmatians.

 During high school, I was always reading ahead in English assignments, or reading a novel in class.
 My teachers were surprised when they called on me; even though it looked like I wasn't paying attention, I knew the answers.
 My teachers believed in me.
 They told me, "You can do anything."
 I remember many of them, and I am grateful for what they did for me and all of their students.

 When it came to deciding what to be when I grew up, teaching was for me.
 I graduated in 2002 from the University of Iowa in Iowa City, with a Bachelor of Arts Degree in English and Education.
 I moved to Minnesota that summer, and since then I have taught students of every age, from preschool to twelfth grade.
 I have taught in big schools and small ones.
 I have worked and lived in the same community, and I have commuted to reach my classroom.